oyeniyidavid123/California-Housing-Prices/README.md

 # Project- California-Housing-Prices
-For this project we explored what factors that may influence the value of housing in Southern California (home values and rental prices).We used a machine learning  to predict the price of a property based on the following features:
+For this project we explored what factors that may influence the value of housing in Southern California (home values and rental prices).
+We used machine learning tools to predict the price of a property based on the following features:
 City / Zip
 Number of bathrooms (half & full)
 Number of Bedrooms